China's final warning: History

+China officially issued its 400th serious warning to the United States over military intrusions into its territorial waters and airspace, as published in Chinese state-run People's Daily on 6 April 1966.

 Relations between the People's Republic of China and the United States during the 1950s and 1960s were strained because of disputes over the political status of Taiwan.
-American military fighter jets regularly patrolled and performed fighter maneuvers in the Taiwan Strait, which led to formal protests being regularly lodged by the Chinese Communist Party in the form of a "final warning".
-The People's Republic of China released its first "final warning" to the United States on 7 September 1958 during the Second Taiwan Strait Crisis.
-By the end of 1964, more than 900 of these "final warnings" had been issued, but they were not followed by any significant consequences.
+American military fighter jets regularly patrolled and performed fighter maneuvers in the Taiwan Strait, which led to formal protests being regularly lodged by the Chinese Communist Party in the form of a "serious warning".
+The People's Republic of China released its first serious warning to the United States on 7 September 1958 during the Second Taiwan Strait Crisis.
+On 24 December 1971, the 497th serious warning had been issued, but they were not followed by any significant consequences.

 These protests were frequently broadcast on Soviet radio, "voiced by announcer Yuri Levitan in his solemn voice", which led to general awareness of the "final warnings" among the Soviet populace and common use of the term "China's final warning" within Soviet households to refer to empty threats.
 Citizens would often add numbers to the phrase for added humorous effect, such as "231st final Chinese warning" and "850th final Chinese warning".
-Since the 1972 Shanghai Communiqué that warmed US–China relations, the phrase has continued being used in reference to fruitless warnings in situations unrelated to politics or China.
+Since the 1972 Shanghai Communiqué that warmed China–United States relations, the phrase has continued being used in reference to fruitless warnings in situations unrelated to politics or China.

 The term was popularized in English-language social media during the lead-up to Nancy Pelosi's 2022 visit to Taiwan to refer to China's threats, which were said to be superficially strong but actually weak.